imgflo/imgflo-dependencies/README.md

 Naitive dependencies of [imgflo](http://github.com/jonnor/imgflo) and build-system for these.

-Releases up to version 45 were for cedar Heroku stack, later are for cedar-14.
+Releases before version 50 were for cedar Heroku stack, later are for cedar-14.

 License